tszydlo/FogML/README.md

 _Tomasz Szydlo, Joanna Sendorek, Robert Brzoza-Woch, Enabling machine learning on resource constrained devices by source code generation of the learned models, ICCS 2018: 682-694_

-_The research was supported by the National Centre for Research and Development (NCBiR) under Grant No. LIDER/15/0144 /L-7/15/NCBR/2016._

 ## Press
 https://blog.arduino.cc/2022/07/22/industrial-iot-anomaly-detection-on-microcontrollers/